AblaAnalytics/ablaevent-elixir/README.md

-# Posthog
+# Ablaevent

-This library provides an HTTP client for Posthog.
+This library provides an HTTP client for Ablaevent.

 ## Installation